 Pay Evil unto Evil: While escaping from a bank heist gone sour, a couple of robbers gun down anyone who gets in their way.
 One of the robbers spots a certain pimp he knows who was notoriously cruel to his prostitutes and recently managed to beat the rap for murdering one of them; figuring this is as good a time as any for revenge, he takes aim and shoots him.

 Part of the reason the Comedic Sociopathy for Ranma ½ works so well is because, ultimately, pretty much everyone who gets hurt can be said to deserve it.
 Ranma getting a Megaton Punch from Akane is funny because he's a Jerk Ass who routinely mocks and abuses her.
-Akane getting tongue-lashed and mocked by Ranma is funny because she genuinely can be a hypocritical tsundere pest.
+Akane getting tongue-lashed and mocked by Ranma is funny because she tends to overreact in a "hit first, listen -maybe- later" way.
 Mousse getting his heart stomped on by Shampoo when he returns to the series looks like Karmic Justice for being a Stalker with a Crush, and the fact that we just saw him try to kidnap Ranma's fiancee, try to murder Ranma, successfully kidnap Ranma's fiancee, threaten to turn Ranma's fiancee into a duck, and then finally try to either murder Ranma again, turn Ranma himself into a duck, or both.
 And so on and so forth.

 In the first season, his overthrowing of Alejandro also counts.
 Alejandro was just such an arrogant Smug Snake that Ribbons betraying him and leaving him to die is just the icing on the cake after Setsuna defeats him in battle.